mehulagg/gitlab/doc/user/application_security/dast/index.md

   variables:
     DAST_WEBSITE: "https://example.com"
     DAST_AUTH_URL: "https://login.example.com/"
+    DAST_BROWSER_PATH_TO_LOGIN_FORM: "css:.navigation-menu,css:.login-menu-item" # optional list of selectors that should be clicked on prior to attempting to input username/password into the sign-in HTML form
     DAST_USERNAME: "admin"
     DAST_PASSWORD: "P@55w0rd!"
     DAST_USERNAME_FIELD: "name:username" # a selector describing the element containing the username field at the sign-in HTML form